Research and career statement

 - Supervising PRE-students (Leiden University pre-university programme for talented senior school students); 3 teams of 2 students

-- Peer reviewer for: International Journal of Fatigue; Fracture and damage mechanics on materials (Apple Academic Press / Proceedings of FRACTURE 2014); Mechanics Review Communications; Composites Part A, Theoretical and Applied Fracture Mechanics
+- Peer reviewer for: International Journal of Fatigue; Fracture and damage mechanics on materials (Apple Academic Press / Proceedings of FRACTURE 2014); Mechanics Review Communications; Composites Part A, Theoretical and Applied Fracture Mechanics, Journal of Composite Materials.

 - Member of organising committee: ESIS TC4 mini-symposium at ECF 21; FML Outlook 2017